Blockstream/satellite/README.md

 ## Hardware

-The first step to get started with Blockstream Satellite is to gather all the required hardware components.
-Satellite Kits with all components included are available at the [Blockstream Store](https://store.blockstream.com/product-category/satellite_kits/).
+The first step to getting started with Blockstream Satellite is to gather all the required hardware components.
+Satellite Kits with all parts included are available at the [Blockstream Store](https://store.blockstream.com/product-category/satellite_kits/).

-There are three supported options with varying levels of budget, performance, and CPU usage, as well as different form factors.
+There are three supported options with varying levels of budget, performance, CPU usage, and form factors.
 They are summarized in the table below:

 | **Setup**                        | Kit Available                                                                             | Budget          | Performance/Reliability | CPU Usage  | Form Factor | Dual Satellite* |
 |----------------------------------|-------------------------------------------------------------------------------------------|-----------------|-------------------------|------------|-------------|-----------------|